DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 ---

-## Feature 11: Frontend Delete Button Enhancements
+## Feature 11: Frontend Delete Button Enhancements  (✅ Feature Completed)

 **Feature Description:**
 Enhance frontend tables by adding a delete button to each row, enabling users to remove GovernanceTemplates, WorkflowTemplates, and ChecklistItemTemplates directly from the listing.
 The deletion will invoke the existing backend DELETE endpoints and then reload the page to reflect changes.

-### Story 11.1: Frontend UI for Deleting GovernanceTemplates
+### Story 11.1: Frontend UI for Deleting GovernanceTemplates  (✅ Story Completed)
 - **As a** user, **I want** a delete button on each GovernanceTemplate row, **so that** I can remove a template.
 - **Design / UX Consideration:**
   Ensure the delete button is clearly visible and styled according to GOV.UK guidelines.